KatriinaPar/dcpp2025/Essays/essay.md

 ## How it works

-Traditional classifiers rely on large, labeled datasets that are based on fixed policies.
+Traditional classifiers rely on large, labelled datasets that are based on fixed policies.
 Gpt-oss-safeguard interprets the policy in real-time, provides reasoning on how the content aligns with the policy and its classification decision, which can then be passed into the safety pipeline.
 This creates a level of flexibility, as input can be tweaked iteratively without retraining the model.

 OpenAI states that traditional classifiers can have high performance, with low latency and operating costs, but gathering sufficient training examples can be costly and time-consuming, and the classifier needs to be re-trained if the policy is updated or changed.
 From a product perspective, gpt-oss-safeguard can be more efficient and safer as content online evolves and there may be a lag between classifiers and new content, but increases the compute costs and latency.
 OpenAI acknowledged that the traditional dedicated classifiers still perform better which may be preferred for complex risks, so there remains trade-offs.